 - FTP (File Transfer Protocol) etc...

-Python has socket method that let programmers' set-up different types of socket virtually.
-The syntax for socket method is:
+Python has a socket method that let programmers' set-up different types of socket virtually.
+The syntax for the socket method is:

 g = socket.socket (socket_family, type_of_socket, protocol=value)

 For example, if we want to establish a TCP socket, we can write the following code snippet: